BornaGajic/Chat-o-Tron/README.md

 ## Chat-o-Tron :computer: :envelope: :computer:
-A  local network messaging application.
-In Chat-o-Tron you can create or join any number of rooms for conversation which have one or more participants.
+A  local area network messaging application.
+Chat-o-Tron allows you to create or join any number of chatting rooms.
 My goal for this app is to have as many features as possible - my personal coding playground.

 Current To-Dos:
  - Public/Private/Temporary rooms